hyun31st/civ-ipriot-smiley/knowledge_and_evidence.md

 5. Examining `smiley.py`, provide an example of a class variable and an instance variable (attribute).
 Explain **why** one is defined as a class variable and the other as an instance variable.

 > Your answer here
-> <br/>Class variable is similar to global variable.
-It can be used in any class.
-However, instance variable is specific to the class.
+> <br/>Class variable can be used in any instances of the class.
+However, the instance variable is specific to the instance of the class.
 > <br/>Due to the different levels which variables are defined, the description(wording) should reflect their purpose.
 > <br/>WHITE, GREEEN, RED, YELOOW and BLANK each have unique RGB codes as tuples.
-These class variable ensure that other classes don't need to define them again.
+These class variables ensure that any instance of classes don't need to define them again.
+> <br/>The self.sense_hat and self.pixels are examples of the instance variables.

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?

    > Your answer here
+   > <br/>A constructor initialises essential variables or methods when a class is instantiated.
-   > <br/>When Happy class is initialized, draw_mouth() and draw_eyes() methods must be executed.
+   > <br/>In this particular smiley project, when Happy class is initialised, draw_mouth() and draw_eyes() methods are executed, and the class attributes and instance variables from smiley class become available.

    2. What statement(s) does it execute (consider the `super` call), and what is the result?

    > Your answer here
-   > <br/>In order to initialize the base class's attributes in the inherited class.
+   > <br/>When the happy class is initialised, super().__init__() initialises attributes and methods from the superclasses.
+   > <br/>The self.draw_mouth() draws mouse and the self.draw_eyes() draws eyes.

 ### Code style